cognophile/NotaFrescaLander/index.md

 layout: default
 ---

-When you need to take a note where content is the focus, think NotaFresca for a fresh content-focused perspective on note taking.</p>
+When you need to take a note where content is the focus, think NotaFresca for a fresh content-focused perspective on note taking.